 Overexposed photos are brighter, while underexposed photos are darker.
 So, overexposed vs underexposed: which is better?
 The answer may surprise you.

-Overexposed Vs Underexposed: How Do You Know If an Image is Underexposed or Overexposed?
+Overexposed vs Underexposed: How Do You Know If an Image Is Underexposed or Overexposed?

 Underexposure occurs when your camera’s sensor doesn’t record any details in the darkest parts of an image.
 Your camera is able to display information about detail loss.
-Or you can see it in software such as Lightroom and Photoshop.
+Or you can see it in software such as Lightroom or Photoshop.

 Here is a good example, I wanted the fishermen in this photo to appear as silhouettes.
 I also knew there would be no detail in the sun.

 The contrast range in the composition is just too great for my camera’s sensor to record detail in both the darkest and brightest areas.

 You can see the histogram spike on both the left and right, indicating there is no detail in the shadows and the sun.
 But I still consider this photograph to be well-exposed.